choria-io/website/docs/content/development/mcorpc/applications/_index.md

 Apart from the plumbing to hook these into the CLI you will have full access to the normal [MCollective Client](../clients/).

 {{% notice warning %}}
-This section of the documentation have recently been migrated from the old mcollective documentation, we are still in the process of verifying every example works in modern mcollective.
+This section of the documentation has recently been migrated from the old mcollective documentation, we are still in the process of verifying every example works in modern mcollective.
 If you find any issues please get in touch.
 {{% /notice %}}

 ## Basic Application